 Everyone is obsessed with Singapore, and we are no different.
 Despite being a small country, every nook and cranny throws new surprises at you.
 The place is a blend of modern skyscrapers and pre-war buildings.
 From a humble cart on the side of the road to upscale restaurants, food is a quintessential part of the Singaporean experience.
 To discover the crème de la crème of what Singapore has to offer, read our guide on the top things to do in Singapore.

 Top 15 Things To Do In Singapore

-Browse through our list and discover the top 10 things to do in Singapore.
+Browse through our list and discover the top 15 things that you can do in Singapore.
 Explore Downtown Singapore on a bumboat, soak up the Chinese culture in Chinatown, or go clubbing at Clarke Quay:

 - Singapore Zoo: Spend A Day With Wildlife

 - Singapore Cable Car: Take A Paradisiacal Ride